Fujinzeken/Food-ordering-app/README.md

 A Food Ordering Web Application.

-Join our thousands of customers and enjoy freshly made meals, whenever, wherever.
+Join our thousands of customers @ Foodie inc and enjoy freshly made meals, whenever, wherever.

 Tech Stack used: